 An Overview of the Paycheck protection program

-The CARES Act contains two loan options for nonprofit organizations — Paycheck Protection Program and Emergency Economic Injury Disaster Loans (EIDL).
-You can see a comparison of the two loans below.
-The Paycheck Protection Program loan is eligible for forgiveness as long as your organization meets criteria around employment.
+The CARES Act contains two loan options for nonprofit organizations — Paycheck Protection Program (PPP) and Emergency Economic Injury Disaster Loans (EIDL).
+A PPP loan is eligible for forgiveness as long as your organization meets criteria around employment.
 In general, EIDL loans are NOT forgivable.
 Nonprofits and small businesses can apply for BOTH loans.
 Rules stipulate that PPP money and EIDL money cannot be used for the same things.
-For example, if you use PPP to cover payroll expenses you cannot use EIDL funds to also cover payroll.
+For example, if you use PPP to cover payroll expenses, you cannot use EIDL funds to also cover payroll.

 Highlights of the PPP loan include: